Optimal Thinning of MCMC Output: Introduction

 \textbf{Increased Statistical Efficiency:} It is often stated that discarding part of the MCMC output leads to a reduction in the statistical efficiency of the estimator \eqref{eq: subset estimator} compared to \eqref{eq: MCMC estimator}.
 This argument, made e.g. in \cite{geyer1992practical}, applies only when the procedure used to discard part of the MCMC output does not itself depend on the MCMC output and when the length $n$ of the MCMC output is fixed.
 That estimation efficiency can be \emph{improved} by discarding a portion of the samples in a way that depends on the samples themselves is in fact well-established \citep[see e.g.][]{dwivedi2019power}.

-\textbf{Compression of MCMC Output:} A third motivation for estimators of the form \eqref{eq: subset estimator} comes from the case where one wishes to approximate the expectation of a function $f$, where either evaluation of $f$ or storage of its output is associated with a computational cost.
+\textbf{Compression of MCMC Output:} A third motivation for estimators of the form \eqref{eq: subset estimator} is to control the cost of subsequent computation involving the MCMC output.
+Examples include approximating the expectation of a function $f$, where either evaluation of $f$ or storage of its output is associated with a computational cost, and \textit{Monte Carlo Maximum Likelihood}, where one constructs an approximate likelihood using MCMC, then performs optimisation on this approximate likelihood \citep{geyer1992constrained}.
 In such situations one may want to control the cardinality $m$ of the index set $\pi$ and to use $(X_{\pi(j)})_{j=1}^m$ as an experimental design on which $f$ is evaluated.
-The most popular solution is to retain only every $t^{\text{th}}$ state visited by the Markov chain, a procedure known as ``thinning'' of the MCMC output. \cite{owen2017statistically}, considered the problem of how to optimally allocate a computational budget that can be used either to perform additional iterations of MCMC (i.e. larger $n$) or to evaluate $f$ on the MCMC output (i.e. larger $m$).
-Owen's analysis provides a recommendation on how $t$ should be selected, as a function of the relative cost of the two computational operations that can be performed.
-In particular, it is demonstrated that \eqref{eq: subset estimator} can be more efficient than \eqref{eq: MCMC estimator} in the context of a fixed computational budget.
+The most popular solution is to retain only every $t^{\text{th}}$ state visited by the Markov chain, a procedure known as ``thinning'' of the MCMC output.
+See also the more sophisticated approach in \cite{paige2016super}.

 Taking these considerations into account, the most common approach used to select an index set $\pi$ is based on the identification of a suitable burn-in period $b$ and/or a suitable thinning frequency $t$, leading to an approximation of the form